Get access to everything we publish when you sign up for Outside+.

-Whether you want to gain size, lose flab or simply tone the hips and quads, this workout will attack the lower body from all angles.
+Whether you want to grow muscle, increase your lifting weight or tone the hips and quads, this workout will attack the lower body from all angles.
 All sets are to be done for 12 repetitions.
 Beginners should do one set of each exercise.
 All others should do three sets of each movement.

 Stiff-Legged Deadlift Off Bench

 Setup: Stand on a sturdy bench and hold a light barbell.